rose-collectionservices/collection-services-manual/01-DOCUMENTATION POLICY AND USING GITHUB/readme.md

 To add an image to a document:

-1. Move a copy of the image files into the relevant image folder in GitHub.
+1. Move a copy of the image files into the relevant image folder for that section of the manual in GitHub.
 2. At the position in the document where you would like the image to display, use the following syntax:

 ```